aldebaran/qibuild/doc/source/beginner/qisrc/tutorial.rst

 ``qisrc`` makes it easy to have several projects all tracking different branches.

-For instance, when doing a choregraphe release, you may want to make sure everything is in the ``release-1.12`` branch
+For instance, when doing a Choregraphe release, you may want to make sure everything is in the ``release-1.12`` branch

 So you create a ``release-1.12`` branch on every repository, then a ``release-1.12``